 What happens if I am not happy with the outcome I have been given?

-If you believe that a mistake has been made or that a rule has been unfairly applied you can take your matter to an External Agency for review.
-External Agencies may require you to have completed an internal complaints process before lodging an application.
+If you believe that a mistake has been made or that a rule has been unfairly applied, you can take your matter to an External Agency, like the NSW Ombudsman, for review.
+External Agencies may require you to have completed an internal complaints process before lodging an application with them.

 Can I make a complaint on behalf of someone else?